Apps I’ve made, and apps I wish existed.

 Shortlist: Better than wishlists.
 Pick a small number of items you want.
 This would likely be more a web service with native front-ends for at least elementary OS and Android.

-Stickers: A collection of cute stickers that can be pasted into apps.
+Stickers: Collection of cute stickers that can be pasted into apps.
 Ideally featuring Adorbs, maybe any Telegram-compatible stickers?

 Clack: A simple, no-frills notepad sort of app.
 Just the bare minimum needed to spit some text into a .txt file.
 Basically fulfilled by GNOME Text Editor.